joeriexelmans/sccd/README.md

 ### Optional

 * [state-machine-cat](https://github.com/sverweij/state-machine-cat) to render statecharts as SVG images.
+Runs on NodeJS, installable from NPM.